Andrew Collins (broadcaster): Career

 Collins presented solo shows on BBC Radio 6 Music as well as presenting shows with Richard Herring before and during their podcast series.
 Collins then presented a Saturday morning radio show with Josie Long on BBC Radio 6 Music between July and December 2011.
-Herring felt that he had been unceremoniously replaced by Long, which contributed to the end of their collaborations.

-In 2010 Collins made a brief foray into standup comedy, performing a show at the Edinburgh Fringe called Secret Dancing... and other urban survival techniques.
+In 2010, Collins made a brief foray into standup comedy, performing a show at the Edinburgh Fringe called Secret Dancing... and other urban survival techniques.
 This was recorded and released on DVD.

-He co-wrote the first series of the sitcom Not Going Out for BBC One with Lee Mack, and co-wrote various episodes for the second, third and fourth series.
+Collins co-wrote the first series of the sitcom Not Going Out for BBC One with Lee Mack, and co-wrote various episodes for the second, third and fourth series.
 The fifth was the first series he did not work on.
 The first series won the Rose D'Or for Best Comedy, and he and Mack won the RTS Breakthrough award.

-He worked on the team-written sitcom Gates for Sky Living in 2012, and re-teamed with Simon Day (with whom he'd co-written Grass for BBC Three and BBC2 in 2003) to co-write Colin, an episode of the anthology series Common Ground on Sky Atlantic in 2013.
+Collins worked on the team-written sitcom Gates for Sky Living in 2012, and re-teamed with Simon Day (with whom he'd co-written Grass for BBC Three and BBC2 in 2003) to co-write Colin, an episode of the anthology series Common Ground on Sky Atlantic in 2013.

-In recent years, Collins has moved into script editing.
-He was script editor on sitcoms The Persuasionists on BBC Two, Little Crackers (specifically Shappi Khorsandi's) on Sky1, the broadcast pilot of Man Down on Channel 4 (2013), two series of Badults on BBC Three (2013-2014), and the second series of Drifters for E4.
+Collins was script editor on sitcoms The Persuasionists on BBC Two, Little Crackers (specifically Shappi Khorsandi's) on Sky1, the broadcast pilot of Man Down on Channel 4 (2013), two series of Badults on BBC Three (2013–2014), and the second series of Drifters for E4.

-In 2014, he acted as a script consultant on The Inbetweeners 2.
+In 2014, Collins acted as a script consultant on The Inbetweeners 2.

-Collins is currently the film editor for Radio Times.
+Collins was the film editor for Radio Times from 2000 until 2021.
 He wrote and filmed a weekly TV review column, Telly Addict, for The Guardian website, from May 2011 to April 2016.
 It returned in June 2016 on YouTube, now hosted and produced by UKTV.

-He took over the weekly radio show Saturday Night at the Movies on classical music station Classic FM in March 2015 (from presenter and composer Howard Goodall).
+Collins took over the weekly radio show Saturday Night at the Movies on classical music station Classic FM in March 2015 (from presenter and composer Howard Goodall).
+In March 2023, Jonathan Ross replaced Collins as presenter.